 Also, see this post on how to build great relationships with your guests.

-If your furnishings, wall colours and other room accessories are too “out there” then they will certainly not appeal to everyone.
+If your furnishings, wall colors and other room accessories are too “out there” then they will certainly not appeal to everyone.
 You want to aim for a design that has broad appeal and is also functional.
 This is what we recommend:

 Also, consider the function of the items in your property.
 For example, I once bought a sofa bed for the living room which looked nice and was easy to put up, but it was a (quite cheap) consumer product designed for occasional use.
 It took about 6 months before I had to replace it with a much more expensive and sturdy one.